michaelcrubenstein/brookline-mbta-compliance-site/content/posts/harvard-street-incentivized-units.md

 ---
 The Harvard Street zoning proposal doesn't have a production goal.

-According to analysis done by the Planning Department, approximately 800 additional units of housing **could** be built within the proposed Harvard Street zoning district on parcels currently containing 1 story retail buildings.
+According to analysis done by the Planning Department, the Harvard Street zoning proposal would lead to approximately 800 additional housing units.
+This new housing would be built over time on parcels currently containing 1 story retail buildings.

 Another 400 additional units of housing **could** be built if the TJ Maxx and Stop & Shop sites were redeveloped as 4 story buildings with minimal open space.
 Furthermore, future density bonuses could permit even more units by allowing more than four stories on parts of these sites.